 Up to this point, we’ve been focusing on things we can usually do in the first week or two at most clients.
 This next set of items represent the items we would tee up to tackle in the following weeks after that initial discovery.

 In every engagement with engineering teams, we try to work toward a set of Baseline Security Requirements that everyone is aware of.
-These go beyond the general: Don’t introduce SQL Injection or XSS.
+These go beyond the general: Don’t introduce SQL Injection is a type of cyber attack where an attacker exploits vulnerabilities in an application or system to inject malicious code or commands.
+Injection attacks are often carried out by inserting code or commands into input fields or parameters that are passed to an application or database. or XSS.
 These are more like, use XYZ for Identity.
 Use DEF for audit logging.
 Encrypt data with keys from LMN.
 We treat these requirements like non functional requirements.
 They are things that always need to be true about any system we are building.
 A common NFR might be: Support 10,000 requests per minute.
 That doesn’t belong on a story, it should be true across stories or tasks.